-Fun fact; according to a report from Emergence, 80% (2.7 billion people) of the global workforce does not sit behind a desk to do their job.
+Fun fact; according to a report from Emergence, 80% of the global workforce (that’s 2.7 billion people) does not sit behind a desk to do their job.
 Consider industries like healthcare, construction, manufacturing, and security.
-This deskless workforce is often forgotten with the development of new technology.
-However, 70% of the workers surveyed for the report above feel that technology would improve their ability to do their job.
+This deskless workforce is often forgotten about with the development of new technology.
+This is a shame, considering that more than 78% of deskless workers surveyed consider the availability of appropriate technology to be an important factor when looking for a new job.

 What is a Deskless Workforce?

-As briefly described above, a deskless workforce is comprised of employees who do not sit at a desk to complete their job.
-Often, deskless workers are thought to be “blue-collar” or in specific industries.
+A deskless workforce is comprised of employees who do not sit at a desk to complete their job.
+Often, deskless workers are thought to be “blue-collar” workers, or in specific industries.
 However, some white-collar workers are part of the deskless workforce too!
-Essentially, it doesn’t matter what industry we look at, there is generally some line of work in that space that is “deskless”.
+Essentially, it doesn’t matter what industry we look at, there is generally some line of work in any field that is “deskless”.

 The Needs of a Deskless Workforce

-When we strip back the needs of any worker, there are some common elements regardless of the presence of a desk or not.
+When we strip back the needs of any worker, there are some common elements, regardless of their working environment.
 Most of these needs are in relation to workforce management.

 There is no doubt that absolutely every employee, regardless of being deskless or not should be able to achieve work-life balance.
 Unfortunately, the deskless workforce is one that generally operates in 24/7 industries.
 This means they have to work irregular shift patterns and are more likely to miss key events due to their schedule.
 Without the right workforce management tools, it can be hard for schedulers and managers to provide the work-life balance that the diskless workforce deserves.